KnapsackPro/knapsack-pro-jest/README.md

 `@knapsack-pro/jest` supports environment variables provided by GitHub Actions to run your tests.
 You have to define a few things in `.github/workflows/main.yaml` config file.

-- You need to set `KNAPSACK_PRO_TEST_SUITE_TOKEN_JEST`.
+- You need to set `KNAPSACK_PRO_TEST_SUITE_TOKEN_JEST` environment variable in GitHub repository Settings -> Secrets.
 See [creating and using secrets in GitHub Actions](https://help.github.com/en/articles/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables).
 - You should create as many parallel jobs as you need with `matrix.ci_node_total` and `matrix.ci_node_index` properties.
 If your test suite is slow you should use more parallel jobs.

 Below you can find config for GitHub Actions.